vizui/designpatterns/docs/content/patterns/components/tooltips.md

 #### Description
 Tooltips provide information when an element is hovered over.

-Use tooltips for providing information that does not need to be visible at all times, such as:
-- Icon descriptions
-- Term definitions
-- Expanding shortened date/time stamps
-- Brief help/info text

-#### Basic functionality
-- Tooltips are attached to an element, and appear when the element is hovered over
+- Tooltips are attached to an element and appear when the element is hovered over
 - The show and hide delays of a tooltip may vary depending on the need, but the default is 200ms to show and 0ms to hide
 - Tooltips cannot be interacted with

+Use tooltips for:
+- Icon/button descriptions
+- Expanding shortened date/time stamps

 [preview]
 <div class="tooltip fade in right" style="display: inline-block; position: relative; width: auto;">